RohitPanda/Quic-Test/README.md

 Boringssl is built with go.<br>

 Script installs globally if no command is found: zlib, libevent, yasm.
 Other libraries are installed locally only.<br>
-Installing script was tested for Ubuntu 18.04 only.
+Installing script was tested for only Ubuntu 16 and 18 LTS.
 For manual installation or script description refer to [Manual installation][Manual installation].

+Generated test executables are copied to /tests.
+Run 'bash get_top_youtube_list.sh' first to generate list of youtube top 50 video ids and then run 'bash test_run.sh' to run all test configurations (ip4 and ipv6 for 35,39,43 quic versions).<br> To run script get_top_youtube_list.sh you need GET command installed.<br>
+Test time and used port numbers can be altered in test_run.sh MAX_TIME_ARG and PORTS variables.
+Results are stored in tests/results.<br>
+Tests can be automated by adding with grontab -e content of tests/schedule_tests.txt.
+It refreshes every day at 12:50 top youtube video list and runs tests every hour.
+To disable, delete added lines.
+Change the path according to your test directory location.
+For instance (cd /home/userName/tests && timeout 1h bash ..) for both lines.

 ## YouTube test (tcp_youtube_test)